puffyCid/artemis-api/artemis-docs/docs/Artifacts/overview.md

 # Artifacts Overview

-artemis supports over 60 different types of artifacts.
+Artemis supports over 80 different types of artifacts!
 All of these artifacts can be collected from a TOML collection or from simple JavaScript code.

 In addition, custom artifacts can be created using JavaScript by using the